Solini82/911-Calls-Project/README.md

-# 911 Calls Capstone Project
+# 911 Calls Data Analysis Project

 This project analyzes 911 call data from Montgomery County, Pennsylvania, sourced from [Kaggle](https://www.kaggle.com/mchirico/montcoalert).
 The primary goal is to explore patterns and trends in emergency call data to gain insights into public safety and emergency services.